Marion County Fairgrounds

 In the past years we have had some of the greatest acts in country music on our stage in front of the grandstand....some of the following have performed....Porter Waggoner, Dolly Parton, Bill Anderson, Loretta Lynn, Marty Robbins, the Statler Brothers, Oak Ridge Boys, Leroy Van Dyke, Mickey Gilley, Eddie Rabbit, Doug Supernaw, Tracy Byrd, Michael Peterson, Mike Snider, Little Jimmy Dickens, Minnie Pearl, Roy Acuff and Merle Travis.
 Also, the Royal Lipizzan Stallions have performed at the fairgrounds.

 The Fair Board Members over the years have been successful in producing a good entertaining fair for the people of Marion County to enjoy.
 The present fair board is made up of 38 men and women dedicated to having a good fair each year.
-The present officers are David Sullens-President, Doug Telford-Vice President, Russell Vandeveer-Secretary, Charles Fulton-Treasurer and Terry Mulvany-Assistant Secretary.
+The present officers are Doug Telford-President, Loyd Maxey-Vice President, Russell Vandeveer-Secretary, Charles Fulton-Treasurer and Terry Mulvany-Assistant Secretary.

 We think we have one of the nicest county fairgrounds in Illinois.
-In addition to the annual fair, we host the Farm Safety Day in April, Raccoon Ramblers Camping Club, the Shrine Circus in June, the Antique Power Days in September, the Airstream Camper Rally in October and the PKC World Coon Hunt in October.
+In addition to the annual fair, we host the Farm Safety Day in April, Raccoon Ramblers Camping Club in April, the Shrine Circus in June, the Antique Power Days in September, The PKC Super Stakes Coon Hunt in September, the Airstream Camper Rally in October and the PKC World Coon Hunt in October.

 County Fairs are for education and promotion of agriculture, but many county fairs are no longer rural oriented.
 In past years, most of the people attending the fair had some connection with the farm-grandparents, uncles, aunts, cousins.
 Today, a high percentage of fair attendees have no connection with farming or agriculture.
 We are competing with TV, Computers, internet, movies, unlimited travel opportunities, sports, fast food and many activities that did not exist in the past.